ianheggie-oaf/scraper_utils/docs/parallel_requests.md

 ```

 The system will log:
-- When requests are queued
+- When commands are queued
 - When responses are received
-- How long each request took
+- How long each operation took
 - Any errors that occurred

 ## Implementation Details